crypt0rr/kb/content/tools/framework/crackmapexec/index.md

     |  `----.|  |\  \----. /  _____  \  |  `----.|  .  \  |  |  |  |  /  _____  \  |  |      |  |____  /  .  \  |  |____ |  `----.
      \______|| _| `._____|/__/     \__\  \______||__|\__\ |__|  |__| /__/     \__\ | _|      |_______|/__/ \__\ |_______| \______|

-                                         A swiss army knife for pentesting networks Forged by @byt3bl33d3r using the powah of dank memes
+                                                A swiss army knife for pentesting networks Forged by @byt3bl33d3r and @mpgn_x64 using the powah of dank memes

-                                                      Version: 5.1.1dev
+                                           Exclusive release for Porchetta Industries users

+                                                   Version : 5.2.2
-                                                     Codename: 3TH@n
+                                                   Codename: The Dark Knight

 optional arguments:
   -h, --help            show this help message and exit